 “The person who loves their dream of community will destroy community, but the person who loves those around them will create community.”

 As I listened, I thought “Stay-at-home moms were not the original audience for this book.”
-Still, there are many tidbits that are applicable across all stages and stations of life.
+Still, many tidbits are applicable across all stages and stations of life.
 The overall point of the book is that the Christian life is meant to be lived TOGETHER, not alone.